Sign up to stay informed about our latest restoration projects, industry news and more

 Start your restoration journey with us today

-2nd October 2024: The car has had an initial inspection and there are now planned works to rectify any corrosion to the bodywork, along with suspension and break checks, and a number of mechanical and electrical issues that will be repaired.
+2nd October 2024: The car has had an initial inspection and there are now planned works to rectify any corrosion to the bodywork, along with suspension and brake checks, and a number of mechanical and electrical issues that will be repaired.

 The E39 series is the fourth generation of BMW’s 5 series in the upper middle class.